tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 ### manipulating the document-object from console

-The topmost node of the DOM-tree of a HTML-document is called the <em>document</em>.
+The topmost node of the DOM tree of a HTML document is called the <em>document</em>.
 You can access this object from the Console-tab:

 ![](../images/0/15.png)

 We can perform various operations on a web-page using the DOM-API and utilizing the <em>document</em> object.

-Lets add a new note to the page from the console.
+Let's add a new note to the page from the console.

-First get the list of notes from the page.
+First, we'll get the list of notes from the page.
 The list is in the first ul-element of the page:

 ```js